Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 5

 The main goal for this day is to make 5 copper bars as soon as possible and then make it to Clint before he closes to upgrade the pickaxe.
 (The window to do this is small.)
-Then, we plant some seeds + fish.
+Then, we plant some seeds.
+Then, we fish.

 * From here on out, check the TV every single day to reveal the current day's luck.
 * Harvest the Parsnips and make a note of how many you harvested.